Workers Support Program

 • Support Services

-The Worker Support Program commenced in November 2022 for eligible employees and their families and is available until 30 June 2026
+The Victorian Forestry Worker Support Program commenced in November 2022 and closed on 30 June 2026.

 Who is eligible